ml-archive/Serpent/README.md

 ## Why Serpent?
 There are plenty of other Encoding and Decoding frameworks available.
 Why should you use Serpent?

 * [Performance](https://github.com/nodes-ios/Serpent/wiki/Performance-tests).
-Serpent is fast, up to 4x faster than similar frameworks
+Serpent is fast, up to 4x faster than similar frameworks.
 * [Features](https://github.com/nodes-ios/Serpent/wiki/Performance-tests#feature-comparison).
 Serpent can parse anything you throw at it.
 Nested objects, Enums, NSURL, UIColor, you name it!
 * [![ModelBoiler](http://i.imgur.com/V5UzMVk.png)](https://github.com/nodes-ios/ModelBoiler) [Model Boiler](https://github.com/nodes-ios/ModelBoiler).
 Every framework of this kind requires tedious boilerplate code that takes forever to write.  [![ModelBoiler](http://i.imgur.com/V5UzMVk.png)](https://github.com/nodes-ios/ModelBoiler) [Model Boiler](https://github.com/nodes-ios/ModelBoiler) generates it for you instantly.
 * [Alamofire Integration]().
 Using the included Alamofire extensions makes implementing an API call returning parsed model data as simple as doing a one-liner!